mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 With the introduction to V2 over, let's move onto the changes.

-A new version of the Chat viewer List API is now available.
+A new version of the Chatters List API is now available.
 It exists in the V2 path.

 It has the following changes:
 - Removes the `/chats/{channelId}/friends` endpoint.
 This endpoint is not being used in any Mixer Application and we've seen a very small usage of it.